composewell/packcheck/README.md

 STACK_UPGRADE           : [y] DESTRUCTIVE!
-Upgrades stack to latest version RESOLVER                : Stack resolver to use for stack builds or cabal builds using stack HLINT_VERSION           : Download a specific version binary of hlint instead of using one in PATH DOCSPEC_VERSION         : cabal-docspec version to install at ~/.local/bin/cabal-docspec (see https://github.com/phadej/cabal-extras/releases/)
+Upgrades stack to latest version RESOLVER                : Stack resolver to use for stack builds or cabal builds using stack HLINT_VERSION           : Download a specific version binary of hlint instead of using one in PATH DOCSPEC_URL             : cabal-docspec release URL to install at ~/.local/bin/cabal-docspec (see https://github.com/phadej/cabal-extras/releases/)

 --------------------------------------------------
 Where to find the required tools